 Welcome to your first year in the School of Law

-UOW Law’s first-year curriculum and support program experience will give you the best chance at success.
+UOW Law’s first-year curriculum and support program experience are designed to you the best chance at success.

 Campuses POD timetables